Spasman/rcon_example/README.md

 "ID": ID of the generator
 "Team": Returns the team ID of the generator that was repaired.
 "RepairerID": Returns the player ID of the player who repaired the generator, if available.
+"RepairerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the repairing player profile ID and 'Store' for the repairing player store platform ID, if available.

 ctf_generator_destroyed (22):
 Triggers when a generator is destroyed.
 "ID": ID of the generator
 "Team": Returns the team ID of the generator that was destroyed.
 "KillerID": Returns the player ID of the player who destroyed the generator, if available.
+"KillerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the destroying player profile ID and 'Store' for the destroying player store platform ID, if available.

 ctf_turret_repaired (23):
 Triggers when a turret is repaired.
 "ID": ID of the base turret
 "Team": Returns the team ID of the turret that was repaired.
 "RepairerID": Returns the player ID of the player who repaired the turret, if available.
+"RepairerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the repairing player profile ID and 'Store' for the repairing player store platform ID, if available.

 ctf_turret_destroyed (24):
 Triggers when a turret is destroyed.
 "ID": ID of the base turret
 "Team": Returns the team ID of the turret that was destroyed.
 "KillerID": Returns the player ID of the player who destroyed the turret, if available.
+"KillerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the destroying player profile ID and 'Store' for the destroying player store platform ID, if available.

 ctf_resupply_repaired (25):
 Triggers when a resupply station is repaired.
 "ID": ID of the resupply station
 "Team": Returns the team ID of the resupply that was repaired.
 "RepairerID": Returns the player ID of the player who repaired the resupply, if available.
+"RepairerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the repairing player profile ID and 'Store' for the repairing player store platform ID, if available.

 ctf_resupply_destroyed (26):
 Triggers when a resupply station is destroyed.
 "ID": ID of the resupply station
 "Team": Returns the team ID of the resupply that was destroyed.
 "KillerID": Returns the player ID of the player who destroyed the resupply, if available.
+"KillerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the destroying player profile ID and 'Store' for the destroying player store platform ID, if available.

 match_end (27):
 Triggers when the current match ends.